sangeethsajeev/capstone_project/README.md

 | BiLSTM    | 3       | 64      |  relu       |  23   |
 | BiLSTM    | 3       | 64      |  selu       |  20   |

-Other parameters like epoch (20-100), optimizer(adam, sgd), learning rate(0.001 and 0.01) were also explored see notebook for details.
+Other parameters like epoch (20-100), optimizer(adam, sgd), learning rate(0.001 and 0.01) were also explored (see notebook for details).

 ## Model Architecture